JaCar-868/Multi_Omics_Integration/README.md

 # Multi_Omics_Integration

 ## Project Description
-This project involves developing a machine learning model to classify protein sequences.
-By leveraging a recurrent neural network (RNN) with Long Short-Term Memory (LSTM) units, the model can effectively capture patterns in protein sequences to classify them into functional categories.
-This project demonstrates expertise in sequence analysis, which is crucial for understanding protein functions and interactions in biological research.
+This project develops a comprehensive machine learning framework to integrate and analyze multi-omics data, combining genomics, transcriptomics, and proteomics datasets.
+By employing a combination of unsupervised learning techniques such as clustering and dimensionality reduction, the framework identifies patterns and correlations across different omics layers, providing insights into complex biological processes and disease mechanisms.
+This project showcases proficiency in handling large-scale, high-dimensional biological datasets.

 ## Installation
 1. Clone the repository: